By: Mica Cruz

 ½ cup mini chocolate chips

-- Optional: Decarboxylate your hash by putting it in a heat-resistant glass container and covering it with aluminum foil.
-Bake, or decarboxylate, the kief/hash for 30 to 40 minutes for a high-THC strain.
-High-CBD strains should be baked for 40 to 50 minutes at 245℉.
+Optional: Decarboxylate your hash by putting it in a heat-resistant glass container and covering it with aluminum foil.
+Bake, or decarboxylate, the kief/hash for 30-40 minutes for a high-THC strain.
+High-CBD strains should be baked for 40-50 minutes at 245℉.
 Let cool.

-- Whisk together hash and melted butter.
-Add sugar, eggs, vanilla, cocoa powder and milk, and whisk until smooth.
+Whisk together hash and melted butter.
+Add sugar, eggs, vanilla, cocoa powder and milk.
+Whisk until smooth.